 Tip: You can configure a Smoothwall access rule that prevents access to the Smoothwall Filter and Firewall administration user interface for all IP addresses and interfaces.
 To regain access, see our knowledge base article, Regaining Access to the Administration UI After Creating an Access Rule to Block Traffic.

-- Choose a section or add a new section.
-See the help topic, Adding sections.
+- Choose a section or add a new section, see our help topic, Adding sections.

 Note: Any address objects and object groups created here are also made available for use in future rules, or existing rule amendments.

 - On the NETWORK menu, under the Firewall submenu, click Smoothwall access and either:

 - Place your mouse cursor over the section that you want to add a rule for, click Add rule and either click Top of section or Bottom of section.

 - Expand the section and place your mouse cursor over an existing rule within the section, click Add, and then either click Rule above or Rule Below.

 - In the Add Smoothwall access rule dialog box, enter a meaningful Name for the rule.